 In 2018, CAI field tested more than 540 item clusters and stand-alone items, of which 451 (including items from all sources) were accepted and made available as operational items in 2019 and future administrations.
-In 2019, 2021, and 2022, the numbers of item clusters and stand-alone items that were field tested were 347, 545, and 471, while the numbers of items that were accepted and made available for future operational use were 268, 458, and 403, respectively.
-In 2023, 348 item clusters and stand-alone items were field tested, of which 288 were accepted and made available for operational use in future administrations.
+In 2019, 2021, 2022, and 2023, the number of items that were field tested were 347, 545, 471, and 348, while the numbers of items that were accepted and made available for future operational use were 268, 458, 403, and 288 respectively.
+In 2024, 478 item clusters and stand-alone items were field tested, of which 386 were accepted and made available for operational use in future administrations.
 All these items follow the same specifications, test development processes, and review processes, summarized below:

 - CAI staff and participating states collaborated to develop item specifications, which are documents designed to guide item writers as they craft test questions and stakeholders while they review items.
 The item specifications were generally accompanied by sample items meeting those specifications.
 All specifications and sample items were reviewed by state content experts and committees of educators in at least one state. - The specifications helped test developers create item clusters and stand-alone items that covered a range of difficulty, furthering the goal of measuring the full range of performance found in the population, but remaining at grade level.
-All item writers were trained in the principles of universal design, the appropriate use of item interactions, and the science item specifications. - Items were reviewed by science experts in at least one state. - Every item was reviewed by a content advisory committee (comprised of state educators) in at least one state or in a cross-state educator review process. - Every item was reviewed by a committee of educators charged with evaluating language accessibility, bias, and sensitivity in at least one state or a cross-state educator review.

-• Every item was field tested, all scoring protocols (i.e., rubrics) were validated using the field-test data, and items with questionable data were reviewed again by committees of educators.
+All item writers were trained in the principles of universal design, the appropriate use of item interactions, and the science item specifications. - Items were reviewed by science experts in at least one state. - Every item was reviewed by a content advisory committee (comprised of state educators) in at least one state or in a cross-state educator review process. - Every item was reviewed by a committee of educators charged with evaluating language accessibility, bias, and sensitivity in at least one state or a cross-state educator review. - Every item was field tested, all scoring protocols (i.e., rubrics) were validated using the field-test data, and items with questionable data were reviewed again by committees of educators.